coq/coq/doc/sphinx/proof-engine/ltac.rst

    :tacn:`lazymatch goal`, :tacn:`match goal` and :tacn:`multimatch goal` are :token:`l1_tactic`\s.

-   Use this form to match hypotheses and/or goals in the proof context.
+   Use this form to match hypotheses and/or goals in the local context.
 These patterns have zero or more subpatterns to match hypotheses followed by a subpattern to match the conclusion.
 Except for the differences noted below, this works the same as the corresponding :n:`@match_key @ltac_expr` construct (see :tacn:`match`).
 Each current goal is processed independently.